AshParker19/42_libft_and_rank01/Born2BeRoot/README.md

-The video I use to set up my VM:
+The video I used to set up my VM:

 https://www.youtube.com/watch?v=OQEdjt38ZJA

-The guides I use to configure it:
+The guides I used to configure it:

 https://github.com/benmaia/42_Born2beRoot_Guide